 So you wonder until you wander over to one of her usual neighborhood spots for coffee and casual chit chat.
 Your coffee is still brewing, and she already gets you.
 Not because you’re simple or static or small-town, but because that’s her thing: she gets people.

 Knowing Lindsay means you know yourself better.
 Sometimes it’s uncomfortable to feel so see-through, but mostly it’s magical.
-Her gift is this very unique brand of love — she loves completely, she loves earnestly, and she loves often.
+Her gift is this very unique brand of love — one that does not prioritize convenience or ease, delivering it where and to whom it is needed.
+She loves completely, she loves earnestly, and she loves often.
 She channels that gift in different ways, her passion spilling into music, writing, photography, philanthropy, and baking.

-If you’re listening to a Lindsay Brandt record, you’ll hear an explosive amount of profundity compacted into short, matter-of-fact lyrics.
-From her headquarters in Nashville, Tennessee, she writes songs about what’s happy, what hurts, and what’s yet to come.
-Her music might come on a mix tape with Wanda Jackson, Johnny Cash, and Dolly Parton — country/rockabilly legends — but her delivery is modern, relatable.
+Lindsay spends most of her time with children.
+That's her job — it's how she pays the bills — but you'll rarely hear her describe it that way.
+If you ask about her nanny kids, she'll light up.
+She'll want to share pictures and stories.
+She'll tell you they've changed her life — they broke her heart wide open and the truth started spilling out.
+When you listen to her latest record, Delta, you'll know she's right.
+You'll hear an explosive amount of profundity compacted into short, matter-of-fact lyrics.
+From her headquarters in Nashville, Tennessee, she writes songs about what's happy, what hurts, and what's yet to come.
+Her music might come on a mix tape with Johnny Cash and Patsy Cline, but her delivery is modern, relatable.
 Her stories resonate with you.

 Lindsay is sticky like that.
 Her lyrics loop in your mind, and the things she says to you over coffee — the poring questions — leave you grappling and growing into yourself until your next “Life Lessons with Lindsay” appointment.
 To last you until then, she’ll probably give you a crafty knapsack of treats with some inspirational quote in enviable calligraphy.